Skip to main content

 Supported DCV methods for validating the domains on DV TLS/SSL certificate orders

-Before DigiCert can issue a DV TLS certificate, you must prove control over the domains and any SANs (Subject Alternative Names) on the certificate.
-We refer to this process as the Domain Control Validation (DCV) process.
+Before DigiCert can issue a DV TLS certificate, you must prove control over the domains and any SANs (subject alternative names) on the certificate.
+We refer to this process as the DCV process.

-A DV TLS certificate's domain validation is only valid for that certificate's issuance.
-DV domain validation is not reusable for reissues or renewals.
-Therefore, each time you order a DV certificate, you must demonstrate control over the domains on the order before DigiCert can issue your DV TLS certificate.
+A DV TLS certificate's domain validation is valid long enough to issue the certificate.
+DV domain validation isn’t reusable for reissues or renewals.
+Each time you order a DV certificate, you must demonstrate control over the domains on the order before DigiCert can issue your DV TLS certificate.

 • Email